spotlightpa/poor-richard/content/tips.md

 Spotlight PA's reporters [each have their own Signal number](https://www.spotlightpa.org/about/staff/).
 You must add their number to your contacts before messaging, so use a fake name for the entry, and they'll do the same.

-## Protonmail
+## Proton

-[ProtonMail](https://protonmail.com/about) is an email service that allows users to send encrypted messages back and forth with one another.
+[Proton](https://proton.me/about) is an email service that allows users to send encrypted messages back and forth with one another.
 This operates much like other email services but encrypts message contents.
 Sign up requires a username and password, so don't use any identifying information.
 Once you have an account, you can communicate with us.

 **Write us**: [spotlightpa@protonmail.com](mailto:spotlightpa@protonmail.com)